The TAVR Procedure

 The Transcatheter aortic valve replacement, also known as the TAVR procedure is a minimally-invasive FDA approved procedure that replaces damaged aortic valves.
 This procedure replaces a patient’s aortic valve to increase blood flow and produces results in lengthening patients’ lives.

 Why choose UCHealth?

-When you choose UCHealth for heart and vascular care, you’re taking advantage of our ongoing leadership in using advanced technology to deliver top-quality, patient centered care.
+When you choose UCHealth for heart and vascular care, you’re taking advantage of our ongoing leadership in using advanced technology to deliver top-quality, patient-centered care.
+The expert team at UCHealth was one of the first heart programs in the country to perform transcatheter aortic valve replacement.
 As part of this advanced technology, UCHealth is proud to offer transcatheter aortic valve replacement as an option to patients who are not suitable for open-heart surgery.
-We’re one of few programs to offer two types of valves for your TAVR procedure.
+We’re one of the few programs to offer two types of valves for your TAVR procedure.

 What is the recovery time for TAVR procedure?

 While there are some surgical components to the procedure, they are minimal and less invasive than open-heart surgery because it allows a new valve to be placed within the native, diseased aortic valve through a catheter.
 This reduces the recovery time required so you can get back to doing all the things you dream of doing.
 Often patients are able to go home the next day.

 The surgery is performed in the hybrid operating room, which is a highly technical room with advanced imaging equipment needed for this technical procedure.